Icelandic Tourist Board

 Day 4: EMSTRUR - THORSMORK VALLEY - REYKJAVIK

 We leave Emstrur behind and continue on our way to Thorsmork along the canyons.
 The trail takes us within a few kilometers from the great Myrdalsjokull glacier.
 As we descend towards Almenningar a few trees can be seen, a sign we are getting closer to the coast.
 We walk at the foot of the characteristic mountain Einhyrningur and into the dense birch forest in Thorsmork.
 Thorsmork is a green valley situated between the rivers Krossa, Thronga and Markarfljot; offers a beautiful mountain view on volcanic glaciers Myrdalsjokull and Eyjafjallajokull.
-We return to Reykjavík in the evening at around 22:00, we will stop at the tourist information office, situated in the center of the city.
-From there, it is easy and convenient to catch a taxi or local bus, otherwise drop off at your accommodation can be purchased together with your tour.
+We will be returning to Reykjavik at around 21:30 and offer drop off at Miklabraut 101 Orkan gas station (by Kringlan shopping mall), Reykjavik Campsite and Reykjavik City Center (Aðalstræti 2).

 (B, L).
 Distance: 15 km (9.5 mi) Walking time: 6-7 hrs.
 Descent: 300 m (985 ') Driving time: 3-3,5 hrs.